Create a Website Account - Manage notification subscriptions, save form progress and more.

 The first user to register automatically becomes the Organization Administrator and can add other staff as needed to become users in the organization’s portal account.

 Your Designated Official who has legal authority to commit the organization to submit the application should also be established as an Organization Administrator for your account.
-All other users that will support content for the application can be established as Editors.

 It is strongly encouraged for each user to also register for an AmpliFund ZenDesk account which provides user guides, FAQs, instructional videos, help desk support and more.
 This is a separate registration.